Woman in Deep Relaxation Man Success Program Forest Scene

 What Is Actually Happening When You Cannot Sleep

-Your brain has a built-in alarm system called the sympathetic nervous system — most people know it as the fight-or-flight response.
+Your brain has a built-in alarm system called the sympathetic nervous system - most people know it as fight-or-flight.
 When it activates, your body prepares for action: heart rate rises, muscles tense, thoughts accelerate, and senses sharpen.
-This is a brilliant system when you need to respond to something genuinely threatening.
-It is an absolute disaster when you are lying in the dark trying to fall asleep.

 The problem with modern insomnia is that the trigger is rarely a real threat.
 It is a thought.
 A worry.
-A mental habit of scanning for problems the moment external stimulation is removed.
-Your subconscious has learned — often through a perfectly understandable chain of stressful nights — that bedtime equals danger.
-And so it activates the alarm, helpfully, every single night.
+A habit of scanning for problems the moment everything goes quiet.

 You cannot think your way out of this response.
-That is the cruel irony of lying awake trying to convince yourself to relax.
-The effort of trying to sleep is itself activating the very system that prevents it.
+The effort of trying to sleep is exactly what keeps the system switched on.
 The harder you try, the more alert you become.
-The more alert you become, the more anxious about not sleeping you feel.
-And the cycle continues.

 Why Counting Sheep Never Worked